samirsahoo007/bigdata/README.md

 * Spark Streaming is part of the Apache Spark platform that enables scalable, high throughput, fault tolerant processing of data streams.
 * Cassandra is a distributed and wide-column NoSQL data store.
 ==============
-* Hue is a Web interface for analyzing data with Apache Hadoop.
+* Hue is a web-based interactive query editor that enables you to interact with data warehouses.
+It helps in analyzing data with Apache Hadoop.
 Itallows you to browse, query (hive, pig or impala) and visualizie data.

 Hue Server is a "container" web application that sits in between your CDH installation and the browser.
 It hosts the Hue applications and communicates with various servers that interface with CDH components.
 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hue/images/hue.jpg)

+By default, for hive you are provided a hive shell which is used to submit query.
+Now, you can run the same query using hive query editor that comes with hue.
 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hue/images/hue_4.5.png)
 	open source SQL Assistant for Databases & Data Warehouses

+This panel enables you to:

+Browse your databases
+Drill down to specific tables
+View HDFS directories and cloud storage
+Discover indexes and HBase or Kudu tables
+Find documents

 ![alt text](https://github.com/samirsahoo007/bigdata/blob/master/hue/images/hue_4_assistant_2.gif)